Teen Girls Group

 You feel like you’ve tried everything.
-You push your daughter out of her comfort zone, you constantly praise her, you walk on eggshells to avoid giving any feedback that could be viewed as criticism.
-Unfortunately, without a stable view of self, many teens turn to unhealthy coping skills like isolation, self-harm, and even substance abuse to cope.
+You push your daughter out of her comfort zone; you consistently praise her and walk on eggshells to avoid giving any feedback that could be viewed as criticism.
+Unfortunately, many teens turn to unhealthy coping skills like isolation, self-harm, and even substance abuse to cope without a stable view of self.

 I’m Meghan Renzi, founder of Therapy and Mindfulness Practices.
-I have worked teens in various mental health and school settings for over 10 years.
-I have seen first hand how group therapy can help teen girls to connect, relate, and see that they are not alone!
+I have worked teens in various mental health and school settings for over a decade.
+I have seen first hand how group therapy can help teen girls to connect, relate, and know that they are not alone!

 Feedback from past group members:

-“If I am having a bad week, I know it is going to be okay because I can share about it in the group”
+“If I am having a bad week, I know it will be okay because I can share it in the group.”

 “I never knew that other people felt this way.”

 “It is so cool hearing what you (group members) have to say because it is a totally different perspective!”

 - To become aware of new ways to challenge her inner critic.

 - How to create healthy relationships and learn to set boundaries.

 - Positive coping skills for dealing with uncomfortable emotions.